bpucker/FlavonoidFriday/README.md

+### (26) Flavonoid biosynthesis in _Cosmos caudatus_ ###

+> **_<a href="https://github.com/bpucker/FlavonoidFriday">TWEET</a>:_** Microscopic analysis of anthocyanin patterns in _Cosmos caudatus_ reveals pigmentation of individual cells in the epidermis #FlavonoidFriday (details: )

+[Gunasekaran et al., 2021](https://doi.org/10.3390/agronomy11040661) looked at the anthocyanin biosynthesis in _Cosmos caudatus_ with omics and microscopic methods.
+The microscopic analysis revealed strong pigmentation of individual cells in the epidermis of different plant parts.
+The transcriptomics analysis lacks resolution and has not identified the bottlenecks in each tissue.
+It would have been nice to see if the F3'5'H expression correlates with the blue pigmentation.
+A connection of the metabolite levels (Fig.7) with the gene expression in the same tissue would have been very interesting.

+BLAST is not performing a search for "homology", but only identifies similar sequences which may or may not be homologs.
+It is actually not clear how the "anthoycanin genes" were identified in this study, because the bait sequences are not specified in the methods.
+This would have been a perfect case for [KIPEs](https://www.mdpi.com/2223-7747/9/9/1103/htm) to perform an automatic annotation and to find the actual functional isoform among the up to 12 unigenes for steps in the flavonoid biosynthesis.
+A phylogenetic analysis of all identified unigenes would be helpful to distinguish between functional and non-functional isoforms.

 ## Contact ##
 Do you have a recent open access publication about the flavonoid biosynthesis that could be featured here?
 Please get in touch: [Dr. Boas Pucker (email)](mailto:bpucker@cebitec.uni-bielefeld.de?subject=[GitHub]FlavonoidFriday)